chanbengz/SUSTech_CS_Notes/CS109 Intro2Programming in Java/README.md

 > Any use of my code is allowed, while COPING and SUBMITTING to the OJ is highly prohibited.
 DON'T ruin yourself.

 ## About
+The folder contains two semsester's materials.
+In the first semsester, I was a student of the course, and in the second semsester, I was a student assistant.
+The course is taught by two professors, and the course content is largely the same.
+> [!INFO]
 > **Instructor:** `Zhuozhao Li (李卓钊)`
 >
 > **Semester:** `2022 Fall`
 >
 > We have a lab(LAB) every week and professor only requires us to submit one exercise(E)

+> [!INFO]
 > **Instructor:** `Fengwei Zhang (张锋巍)`
 >
 > **Semester:** `2023 Spring`